airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 To rename a workspace:

-1. On the Airbyte Cloud dashboard, click **Settings** in the left-hand navigation bar.
+1. On the Airbyte Cloud dashboard, click **Settings** in the navigation bar.

 2. In the Workspace Settings sidebar, click **General Settings**.